The importance of children's and household tales

 Jessie Wilcox Smith, public domain

-The interplay between good and evil is often dealt with in Grimm's fairy tales, with good always winning out.
+Grimm's fairy tales often deal with the interplay between good and evil, with the good always winning out.
 "The fairy tale is the only poetic form in which evil disappears at the end.
-And forever, without return," says fairy tale researcher Kristina Wardetzky from Berlin.
+And forever, with no return," says fairy tale researcher Kristina Wardetzky from Berlin.
 Why is that so important and right?

 Neumann: It's important because we don't want to be afraid when we go to bed after a bedtime story.
 There must be no danger that evil could come back at night and harm us.
-That is also the reason why evil must be destroyed.
+For that reason, the evil must be destroyed.
 It must have no chance of harming me as a listener after the fairy tale is over.
-And ultimately that's also the case in every blockbuster.
-We want a good ending, we want evil to lose.
-That's in our nature, and if we get that, then we feel good.
+Ultimately, this is the case in every blockbuster as well.
+We want a good ending, we want evil to lose, which is in our nature, and if this wish is fulfilled, we feel good.

 How did the Brothers Grimm actually come up with all these stories?